akaihola/jupyter-aichat/README.rst

 ::

-    %say "I think you know that best yourself :)"
+    %ai "I think you know that best yourself :)"

 As an AI language model, I don't know everything about what specific tools or algorithms you've used in the creation of your AI chat user interface.
 However,